Pauan/nulan/notes/Hygienic macros.rst

 The problem is that macros are written using ``quote``, which returns an unevaluated expression.
 In particular, in the expression ```(let x 5 x)``, the symbols ``let`` and ``x`` are not evaluated.
 The macro is then expanded, and the symbols are evaluated in the environment where the macro is called.

 So, why don't we just use ``,`` to evaluate everything in the environment where the macro is defined?
 In other words, we would write ```(,let ,x ,5 ,x)``.
-So, that's it, right?
-We just don't use ``quote`` and we get lexical scope, right?
+As long as we do that, we get lexical scope, right?
 Well, yes, with a few caveats:

 - In Scheme, you can't access the *value* of a macro, so macros **must** be referred to with a symbol.

+  Simply changing Scheme to allow access to macro values shouldn't be very difficult, but the whole point of this system is to create macros that are simpler than Scheme's macros, so you might as well overhaul the entire system while you're at it.
+But a lot of people are heavily invested in the existing Scheme macro system and do not like change.
+That social hurdle would need to be overcome.

+  Of course, that doesn't apply to new languages, which aren't held back by old baggage.

-  Arc, thankfully, doesn't have this problem, but the compiler assumes that macros are always symbols.
-However, it's *very very* easy to change the Arc compiler so it accepts macros as values.
+  Arc, thankfully, doesn't have this problem, but the compiler *assumes* that macros are always symbols and barfs if given a macro value.
+However, it's only a couple lines to change the Arc compiler so it accepts macros as values.

-  It would also be easy to change Scheme so that it's possible to access the value of a macro.

 - With this new system, macros would be completely static.
 For instance, consider this macro::